DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## IFSTASH(stash_id)

-Checks if given stash entry has a non zero value
+Checks if given stash entry has a non-zero value

 see IF